 The North American Interfraternity Conference (NIC) recently updated the pricing on its “Campus Support Model” for IFC’s as well as IFC dues.
-They didn’t make a public fuss, but I did reach out to their staff via email for some clarifications.
+They didn’t make a fuss about it, but I did reach out to their staff via email for some clarity.
 Here are the details:

 Previously: $30 per NIC fraternity chapter and $330 per non-NIC fraternity chapter (At least 4 non-member groups – Tau Kappa Epsilon, Kappa Sigma, Phi Delta Theta, and Lambda Chi Alpha – instructed their 950 chapters not to pay the additional $300 )